SD › Thailand › Bangkok › Best Time to Visit

 - Trooping of the Colours – This impressive event is held on December 1, a few days before the King’s Birthday.
 Inspired by the British Army’s Trooping of the Colours ceremony, in this event, members of the three armed forces, the Royal Thai Navy, the Royal Thai Army, and the Royal Thai Air Force, together with the royal guards, all don colorful uniforms specific to their regimens and plumed hats, and declare the oath of allegiance while marching in unison before the King and Queen and members of the Royal Family.
 As locals often arrive as early as mid-afternoon to get a seat around the Royal Plaza, if you want to attend you’ll need to go early and wear modest attire.

-- The King’s Birthday – On this celebration held annually on December 5, visitors have the chance to witness the adoration and reverence the Thai people have for their monarch, who has been the King of Thailand for 70 years as of 2016.
+- The King’s Birthday – On this celebration, held annually on December 5, visitors have the chance to witness the adoration and reverence the Thai people have for their monarch.
 An impressive display of fireworks are traditionally released near the Grand Palace, and the streets of the city’s center are decorated in his honor.
 Thousands also light candles after dark, while traditional music and dance is enjoyed into the night.

 - Constitution Day – This public holiday on December 10 commemorates the first constitution of Thailand, which came into effect in 1932.
 It marks the transformation of Thailand from an absolute monarchy to a constitutional monarchy.
 It is traditionally celebrated across Thailand by displaying and paying respect to portraits of Thai kings past and present; it is also common for government offices to be lit up and for civilian and military parades to take place.
 In Bangkok, a ceremonial procession takes place at the Ananta Samakhom Throne Hall.